 *NOTE – Be sure to check in with your cardiac care team prior to piercings or tattoos.
 While you may or may not have restrictions regarding these, your team may recommend certain precautions like pre-medication.

 Jennifer Weiner was diagnosed with Truncus Arteriosus after birth in 1982.
 She has had two open heart repair surgeries, at 18 months old and 17 years.
 After complications arose and various anomalies were uncovered in early adulthood, Jennifer had a stent placed in her LPA, received an ICD, and will be having her 3rd open heart surgery later this month.
 Now 37, she is a graduate of DePaul University, with a degree in Elementary Education and an MA in English and Creative Writing, from SNHU.
-Jennifer currently volunteers for the Pediatric Congenital Heart Association, both nationally and locally, as the ACHD Lead and on the Illinois Chapter Board.
+Jennifer currently volunteers for the Conquering CHD, both nationally and locally, as the ACHD Lead and on the Illinois Chapter Board.
 She also serves on the steering committee of Chicagoland Cardiac Connections, an organization that provides support and resources for patients with cardiac devices, based out of Lurie Children’s Chicago.